 During the last two status conferences in my bankruptcy adversary proceedings the defendants sounded jubilant.
 I felt they must have heard there would be no judgment against them.
 That made me uneasy and distressed, because my tenants broke their lease and caused my hot water heater to burn out.
 Meaning, no more income.

-March 2, 2010 – My camera does not show the color red very well.
+March 2, 2010 ~ My camera does not show the color red very well.
 Another camera showed red much better, but its lens wasn’t as good as the Leica lens in this camera.
 So, I bought this one for overall better quality.
-At times like these I wish I had the ability to show red better.
-Nevertheless, I think you can see a line of coloration in my thumb’s nailbed, top to bottom.
+At times like these I wish I had the ability to show red better, without tipping my finger with an overall effect of exaggerating the red.
+Still, I think you can see a line of coloration in my thumb’s nailbed, top to bottom.

 On my real nail there’s a blotch at the top that’s darker red.
 I took nearly two dozen photos in an attempt to show that, but none made it as clear as it is on my actual thumb.
 When I had tetanus there was a reddish blotch there also.
 It was about the size of a lentil and very dark, but the camera I had then didn’t take macro shots, and I couldn’t get my finger far enough from the camera to get a clear image using the regular lens.

-I really want to show this because the line of coloration is related to an infection in my body: the line goes away when I consistently take vitamin C (in quantities meant to kill an infection) and it comes back when stress is high.
-I have the word of my dentist that I have a dental infection in my jaw around the old type of implants that I have.
-The periodontist my dentist sent me to said that the bumps I periodically get on my neck are from the infection.
-In fact a question about bumps on ones neck was on his intake papers.
+I want to show this because the line of coloration is related to an infection in my body: the line goes away when I consistently take vitamin C (in quantities meant to kill an infection) and it comes back when stress is high.
+I have the word of my dentist that I have a dental infection in my jaw around my old type of implants.
+The periodontist that my dentist sent me to said that the bumps I get on my neck are from the infection.
+In fact, a question about bumps on ones neck is on his intake papers.

 As soon as I get my social security tomorrow I’ll arrange a ride to Wal*Mart to get crackers and pre-packaged cheddar.
 I need something to eat with vitamin C so I can take it every quarter hour for 8 hours.
 That will be 32 grams.
 If I can just get the infection under control. my body will be able to keep it under control as long as I don’t get too stressed.
 In the past I’ve been able to completely get rid of the line, so I hope I can do that again.
 I’m going to duplicate this on my vitamin C page with an explanation of why vitamin C can do what it does.

-April 20, 2010 – I anticipated the reddish line linked to infection to go away more quickly.
-In the sunlight this morning, the line shows up a bit defined from the rest of the redness.
+April 20, 2010 ~ I anticipated the reddish line from infection to go away more quickly.
+In the sunlight the line shows up a bit defined from the rest of the redness.
 So I took a photograph.
 Sunlight is so different from the light in my living room!
 In real life, the line goes only about half way up now.
 But, the line in my nail bed corresponds to a ridge in my fingernail.
 So, in sunlight the raised-ness makes it appear to extend further.